vikejs/vike/README.md

 ### `export { render }`

-The `render()` hook is used to render `Page` to an HTML string.
-(It can also return something else than HTML which we talk more about down below.)
+The `render()` hook defines how a page is rendered to HTML.

+It usually returns an HTML string, but it can also return something else than HTML which we talk more about down below.

 ```js
 // *.page.server.js